bonfa/algo-master/algo-master/summary/detail/SlidingWindow.md

 * Find All Anagrams in a String (SOLVED ALMOST PERFECTLY -> did not initialize the two arrays in the same loop at the first iteration)
 * Permutation in String (SOLVED_PERFECTLY)
 * Maximum Sum of Distinct Subarrays With Length K (SOLVED ALMOST PERFECTLY)
-* Substring with Concatenation of All Words
+* Substring with Concatenation of All Words (NOT_SOLVED -> the solution was there but I finished the time in the edge cases)

 # Revision List
 ## After Attempt 1